bgd-labs/web3-icons/README.md

 #### pnpm
 <code>pnpm add @bgd-labs/react-web3-icons</code>

-### Adding new icons
+### Adding new asset icon
-1. Add new `svg` icon files to `src/assets/icons` folder
+1. Add new `svg` icon files to `src/assets/assets-icons` folder
 2. Naming convention is `[symbol]_mono.svg` and `[symbol]_full.svg`
-3. Prepare a metadata file in `src/assets/icons` folder with the same name as the icon file, but with `.json` extension:
+3. Prepare a metadata file in `src/assets/assets-icons` folder with the same name as the icon file, but with `.json` extension:
 ```json
 {
   "name": "Aave",